gstudioapp/frontend-take-home-assignment/README.md

 **Something things to keep in mind:**

 - We recommend you do a practice run so that you can get accustomed with Loom's software and our questions.
-Reading the "Code Share Checklist" and "Code Share Questions" beforehand will help pick the best project to share.
 - Please be sure your audio is clear and your camera is on when you answer the questions.
 You will need to create a second video that records your screen for the code share.
 - Contact me (Jair) if you have issues with the assigment.